ianhealy91/academy-instrumentation-java/README.md

 ***This is a demo app, don't run it in production!***

 This branch is an answer key.
 All code modifications and additions are commented out, along with short directions.
+Seach INSTRUMENTATION to identify instrumentation code.
 Please refer to the lab activities in Honeycomb Academy for the comprehensive direction set.

 Below are instructions for running the application.
 This contains a sample application for use in Honeycomb Academy lab activities.
 This app has 4 services.
 It generates images by combining a randomly chosen picture with a randomly chosen phrase.